Last reviewed 9 April 2021

 If they are still travelling at this time, plan journeys to work with plenty of spare time.

 Keep communication channels open with colleagues and management.

 Try to get at least seven hours sleep a night.

-Employers should recognise that although the holy month of Ramadan is very important to Muslim employees, fasting and abstaining from any kind of drink between sunrise and sunset can introduce new health and safety risks in the workplace, including tiredness, temporary weakness, and difficulties in concentrating, plus dizziness.
+Employers should recognise that although the holy month of Ramadan is very important to Muslim employees, fasting and abstaining from any kind of drink between sunrise and sunset can introduce new health and safety risks in the workplace, including tiredness, temporary weakness, difficulties in concentrating and dizziness.